Changi Airport unveils new search and rescue boats to boost response to incidents at sea

 CAG's Airport Emergency Service (AES) team is in charge of handling crashes at the airport, firefighting, rescue operations, as well as other emergencies involving dangerous goods, bomb warnings, and chemical or biological threats.

-It operates from a sea rescue base, located off the waters of Changi Airport, which is equipped with emergency vessels and gear to handle aircraft crashes in the waters surrounding the airport and similar accidents out at sea.
+The vessels operate from a sea rescue base, located off the waters of Changi Airport, which is designed to handle aircraft crashes in the waters surrounding the airport and similar accidents out at sea.

-The base is also the only location where hovercrafts are operated in Singapore.
+The base was the only location where hovercrafts were operated in Singapore.

 The new Landing Craft will replace AES' current hovercraft, and will serve the same functions of firefighting and casualty management.